tchajed/sys-verif-fa24-proofs/README.md

 instructions](https://tchajed.github.io/sys-verif-fa24/assignments/setup.html)
 on the course website.
 The instructions also describe how to set up Coq.

+After cloning the repo, initialize the submodules with `git submodule update --init --recursive`.
+If you don't do this, the build will fail.

 Once you have Coq installed, build the provided code by running `make`.

+## Getting updates

+You'll need to use `git pull` to get updates and new assignments.
+If you see that there are local changes to the `perennial` submodule, run `git submodule update --init --recursive`.